 The financial assets carried at fair value through profit or loss level 2 were not quoted in an active market.
 The fair value is measured using market observable prices as used by market participants.
-For these investments the Manager believes the Scheme could have redeemed its investments at unit prices provided by the relevant fund manager.
+For these investments the Manager believes the Scheme could have redeemed its investments at the unit price provided by the relevant fund manager.